Spiritual

 of the Spirit

-Some Circle of the Spirit members, Spring 2000
+Some Circle of the Spirit members that met for five years.

 Shared Contemplative Prayer